hy-tsoha/local-pg/README.md

 ## Using installed PostgreSQL

 Script will install PostgreSQL and your database in to your home directory, and add necessary environment variables in to your .bashrc.
-Installed configuration will only accept connections from you using unix socket.
+Installed configuration will only accept connections from you using unix socket in ~/pgsql/sock directory.

 Since lab computers are shared, please do not leave your database running in the background.
 For your convenience, there is start-pg.sh script which will start PostgreSQL in your terminal on the foreground, so you (hopefully) won't forget to stop running your database when you leave computer.